LangOfficial/FastTrackPython/README.md

-This is the Github repository for my book Fast Track Python.
+This is the Github repository for Fast Track Python: The Complete Guide to Python Mastery.
 It has multiple folders in the main branch corresponding to the multiple chapters, containing exercises and projects.
-I hope the exercises answers help.
-If you have any questions on an exercise, answer, projects, or anything about the book, email me at langleytieu@gmail.com
+If you have any questions on an exercise, answer, projects, or anything about the book, email the author at langlicontact@gmail.com